LeoNP8/LeoNP8/README.md

 # Hi there 👋

-I'm Leonardo, a Systems development analysis in Brazil
+I'm Leonardo, a Systems Analysis and Development in Brazil

 I build whatever comes to my mind